kazurayam/kazurayam-ks-plainreport/README.md

 If you make full use of the TestListener feature, you can compile your own reports of test execution with full control over contents/location/timing.
 You can compile report in any format you like.
 You can save the file wherever you want.

+I have made a skeletal implementation of my Test Report which is in JSON text format.
+I used the [Gson](https://github.com/google/gson) library which is bundled in Katalon Studio.

 # Description

 ## How to run the demo